hong223/trade-up/README.md

 - During our 1-hour client meeting, we ask client questions and update client the progress of our project.

-<h3> 2.7 Professional Team Attitude</h3>
-- We are always in contact with our client.

-- We dress professional casual during our client meeting.

-- We follow requirements and keep everything in confidentially as per.

 <br />
 <h2><a name = "Title3"> 3.
 Current Project Progress </a></h2>